 None of our directors or executive officers has been involved in any transactions with us or any of our directors, executive officers, affiliates or associates which are required to be disclosed pursuant to the rules and regulations of the SEC.

 Code of Ethics

-The Company has adopted a code of ethics, a copy of which is attached as Exhibit 14.1 to the Form 8-K filed on January 2, 2013.
+The Company has adopted a code of ethics, (the "Code of Ethics"), a copy of which is attached as Exhibit 14.1 to the Form 8-K filed on January 2, 2013.